deya-eldeen/source_owl/README.md

 </p>

 Source Owl generates a PDF file, it scans for specific file extensions you specify, and generates
-a one huge text file.
+a one huge text file that contains all of these files...

+Setup:

+     pip3 install -r requirements.txt

 Usage:

+you can pass the parameters like this

+    python3 source_owl.py include_types outputfile target_directory
+example

+    python3 generate.py "['swift','xcconfig']" "report.txt" "/Users/deya/Projects/iOSProject"

-1- enter the data in the config file
+or you can enter the values in the config.json file
-2- pip3 install -r requirements.txt
-3- run this command

     python3 generate.py

 To Do List
 1- generate a pdf, not a txt file